whiffee/Jupyter_caveman/readme.md

 __Run It__

-Once the distro is running, you can add some preferred applications if desired, such as Mousepad, PCManFM, or Synaptic.
+Once the distro is running, you can add some preferred applications if desired.
+Note that before installing anything, the traditional command _sudo apt update_ is recommended.
 The included browser does not meet current Github standards, so download a fresh copy of Firefox or other and extract it in the Downloads directory.
 Using the new browser, download the Github code from both repositories: whiffee/Jupyter_caveman and RehMoritz/vmc_pde, and extract them.

 <img src="images/bottom_panel.png" width=20% height=20%/>